 - Salt Lake City

-You will need to rent a car if you fly, and you will be in it often, so make sure to choose something that comfortably fits your family, luggage and gear.
+You’ll need to rent a car if you fly, and you’ll be in it often, so make sure to choose something that comfortably fits your family, luggage and gear.

 Driving and Parking